bitter-avalanche/Pandemic/README.md

 **Pandemic is a schema similar to Severance, which was around in the OpenAura days, around 2011 and earlier.
 This schema was created to be a more fleshed out version of Severance, with our own features.**

-Pandemic was created by [Songbird](http://steamcommunity.com/profiles/76561198004520862/), explicitly for the needs of [Bitter Avalanche](http://bitter-avalanche.net/).
+Pandemic was created by [The Lion](http://steamcommunity.com/profiles/76561198004520862/), explicitly for the needs of [Bitter Avalanche](https://bitteravalanche.com/).

 # Support